Letter from the Chair:

 Welcome to the Department of Human Development and Family Science (HDFS) at the University of Missouri!
 Mizzou is a comprehensive research-intensive land-grant university and the first public university established west of the Mississippi River.
 We are proud of the long and storied traditions at Mizzou and our department is a strong entity within the university and the College of Human Environmental Sciences.

 Educate.
 HDFS offers undergraduate and graduate students hands-on training in research, teaching, and service.
 We offer several undergraduate and graduate degree options, both on campus and online, that can lead to careers in research, college or university teaching, industry, government agencies, or to administrative positions in public and private institutions.
-At the graduate level, students can enhance their service careers in youth development, community and family services, and gerontology by earning a Master's degree completely online.
+At the graduate level, students can enhance their service careers in youth development, community and family services, and gerontology by earning a Master’s degree completely online or advance their resume and skillset by completing one of our online graduate certificates.
 Our research-intensive on-campus PhD program consistently graduates faculty members to positions at Doctoral/Research Extensive Universities across the country.
 We are extremely proud of our alumni and invite you to join our list.

-At the undergraduate level, HDFS at Mizzou trains students for careers in Child Life, Child Development and Education, as well as Families and Lifespan Development.
+At the undergraduate level, HDFS at Mizzou trains students for careers in Child Life, Child Development and Education, and Families and Lifespan Development.
 Students in our early childhood programs are provided with a strong foundation in child development and opportunities to train directly with children in preschool settings, such as our Child Development Laboratory School.
 Students who live at a distance and want to focus on caring and educating young children can earn an undergraduate degree online.
-For example, we have undergraduate child life specialist alumni working with children in hospital and healthcare settings; we have families and lifespan development alums working in nonprofit community organizations; we have child development and education alums working with young children in a variety of educational settings.
+The HDFS undergraduate degree offers students the training to work in a variety of settings to improve the lives of children, adults, and families.
+We have undergraduate child life specialist alumni working with children in hospital and healthcare settings; we have families and lifespan development alums working in nonprofit community organizations; we have child development and education alums working with young children in a variety of educational settings.

 Research.
 At Mizzou, HDFS produces around $4 million dollars annually in research grant expenditures.
 Faculty in HDFS at MU conduct basic and applied research with a commitment to understanding family functioning, interpersonal relationships, and lifespan human development across a variety of contexts.
 Our commitment to individual and family diversity in research, teaching, and service is a hallmark of our department.